-- Do some experiments to see which performs better seals or sea lions: - $\circ \quad \text{On land} \quad$

-- $\circ \quad \text{In the ocean} \quad$ - Hypothesis: - Have students create a hypothesis for each experiment.
-Be sure to have students explain their thinking. - (Write each hypothesis on the SMART board.) - (Divide students in half.) - One group are sea lions the other are seals. - Experiment #1: Race on Land - Seals run on hands and ankles crossed - Seal Lions run on hands and knees uncrossed - (Have a mentor stand at the finish line for each team.) - As a student from one team crosses the finish line, they will wave their hand and the next student can start. - Experiment #1: Collect & Analyze data. - Ask students which group was more successful on land?
-Why is that? - What adaptations do sea lions have to help them move more quickly on land? - Seal lions can rotate their hind flippers under their body to "walk" and seals can not they have to scoot along on their bellies. - Experiment #2: Race in Ocean - Seals run forward to the finish line (sleeker more streamlined bodies) - Sea Lions run backwards to the finish line (bulkier less streamlined bodies) - (Have a mentor stand at finish line and signal when someone has crossed so the next student can go.) - Experiment #2: Collect & Analyze data. - Ask students which group was more successful in the ocean?
-Why is that? - What adaptations do seals have to help them move more quickly in the ocean? - Seals have sleeker more streamlined bodies for moving more quickly through the water.
+- Do some experiments to see which performs better seals or sea lions: - o On land - In the ocean - Hypothesis: - Have students create a hypothesis for each experiment.
+Be sure to have students explain their thinking. - (Write each hypothesis on the SMART board using Hypothesis slide on Ocean Leader Bridge PowerPoint.) - (Divide students in half.) - One group are sea lions the other are seals. - Experiment #1: Race on Land - o Seals run on hands and ankles crossed - Seal Lions run on hands and knees uncrossed - (Have a mentor stand at the finish line for each team.) - As a student from one team crosses the finish line, they will wave their hand and the next student can start. - Experiment #1: Collect & Analyze data. - O Ask students which group was more successful on land?
+Why is that? - O What adaptations do sea lions have to help them move more quickly on land? - Seal lions can rotate their hind flippers under their body to "walk" and seals can not they have to scoot along on their bellies. - Experiment #2: Race in Ocean - Seals run forward to the finish line (sleeker more streamlined bodies) - Sea Lions run backwards to the finish line (bulkier less streamlined bodies) - (Have a mentor stand at finish line and signal when someone has crossed so the next student can go.) - Experiment #2: Collect & Analyze data. - Ask students which group was more successful in the ocean?
+Why is that? - O What adaptations do seals have to help them move more quickly in the ocean? - Seals have sleeker more streamlined bodies for moving more quickly through the water.
 Sea lions are bulkier and less streamlined.